The Clinical AI Field Guide

 Not everyone needs every chapter.
 Choose your path:

-Technical Track — Building clinical AI systems:
+Builder Track — Building and shipping clinical AI systems:

 - Code examples are designed to be copied and adapted

-- Ch 20 (Fairness): Bias red flags
+- Ch 19 (Fairness): Bias red flags and equity considerations

-- Ch 21 (Regulation): Compliance requirements
+- Ch 20 (Regulation): Compliance requirements and FDA pathways

 How to Use This Book